Treatments for Lowering Histamine and Reducing MCAS Symptoms

 - Reduce stress: Stress, through the action of corticotropin hormone, can activate your mast cells and cause them to destabilize and release mediators.

 - One of the best resources for how to deal with histamine and mast cell activation through nutrition and supplementation is the website and Facebook posts by Yasmina Ykelenstam www.healinghistamine.com.

 It can be incredibly discouraging to feel so sick for so long and not find any answers.
 It is my hope that we continue to learn more about multisystem conditions such as MCAS and spread useful information so it may end up in the hands of those suffering.

-Share this article with friends and family to help spread the word about mast cell activation syndrome.
+Share this article with friends and family to help spread the word about mast cell activation syndrome and histamine blockers.
 They may discover it’s more than allergies that’s keeping them down.

 Dr. Bruce Hoffman, MSc, MBChB, FAARM, IFMCP is a Calgary-based Integrative and Functional medicine practitioner.
 He is the medical director at the Hoffman Centre for Integrative Medicine and The Brain Centre of Alberta specializing in complex medical conditions.
 He was born in South Africa and obtained his medical degree from the University of Cape Town.
 He is a certified Functional Medicine Practitioner (IFM), is board certified with a fellowship in anti-aging (hormones) and regenerative medicine (A4M), a certified Shoemaker Mold Treatment Protocol Practitioner (CIRS) and ILADS trained in the treatment of Lyme disease and co-infections.
 He is the co-author of a recent paper published by Dr. Afrin’s group: Diagnosis of mast cell activation syndrome: a global “consensus-2”.
 Read more about Dr. Bruce Hoffman.